harel-coffee/hypoglycemia-modeling-auto/README.md

 # Prediction of Hypoglycemia in Critically-Ill Patients

-This repository is meant to accompany the paper,
+This repository is meant to accompany the paper:

 #### Predicting Hypoglycemia in Critically Ill Patients Using Machine Learning and Electronic Health Records